anthonysecco/rixen-mcs6-esphome-thermostat/README.md

 Before proceeding with the installation, ensure you have the following components and tools:

 1. **ESPHome Thermostat by Undermount AC** - *Required*
    - This is the main thermostat unit being controlled by the ESP32.
+The link to buy it is [here](https://undermountac.com/products/esphome-thermostat-controller-12-30v-dc).

 2. **Sacrificial Cat5e Cable** - *Required*
    - Used to connect the thermostat to the MCS6 controller.
 The length depends on where you wish to place the thermostat.